keeferrourke/imgrep/README.md

 ## Usage

-`imgrep` like `grep`, searches file contents for text.
-Unlike `grep` however, `imgrep` searches image files only using Tesseract OCR.
+`imgrep` like `grep`, searches file contents for text. `imgrep` works exclusively on images however, using text extracted using OCR as the search haystack.

 `imgrep` comes with two interfaces; a CLI as one might expect, and a web-UI graphical front-end.

 ### CLI

-To speed up the process on some machines, `imgrep` can pre-process and index files by keywords found within them.
+Because OCR is expensive to the CPU, `imgrep` can pre-process and index files by keywords stored to a database.
+This database is queried unless specified otherwise.
 To preindex an entire directory (including subdirectories):

 ```